Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Dataset

-We further explore the potential benefit of volumetric data by analyzing the degree of similarity between precipitation structures observed at different altitude levels, specifically for the samples with meaningful echoes at higher altitudes.
-Even if in most cases the vertical extent of precipitation is not high, cases where such behavior is present might still benefit a lot.
-We expect that strongly correlated reflectivity patterns across heights are likely to give rise to similar motion estimates, thereby reducing the potential benefit of estimating independent motion fields for each layer.
-On the other hand, if low correlation across altitudes is observed, the utility of volumetric motion fields is likely worth the effort.
-To quantify this relationship, we compute the Pearson correlation coefficient between all pairs of altitude-specific reflectivity volume slices.
-Pearson correlation of reflectivity emphasizes spatial pattern similarity and not intensity magnitude, which makes it fit for data meant for motion estimation.
-Correlations are evaluated using a subset of radar volumes in which non-zero reflectivity is present at all altitude levels.
-Out of a total of 25358 radar volume samples, 5621 satisfy this criterion.
+Additionally, we analyze the degree of similarity between precipitation structures observed at different altitude levels.
+We can assume that strongly correlated reflectivity patterns across altitudes are likely to give rise to similar motion estimates, thereby reducing the potential benefit of volumetric motion fields.
+We compute the Pearson correlation coefficient between all pairs of altitude-specific reflectivity volume slices.
+Correlations are evaluated on a subset of samples in which non-zero reflectivity is present at all altitude levels.
 The resulting correlation matrix is shown in Fig.~\ref{fig:reflectivity_corr}.

-The resulting correlation matrix reveals a high degree of vertical coherence in radar reflectivity structures across the majority of altitude levels.
-Strong correlations are observed not only between adjacent layers, but also across several kilometers of vertical separation, with correlation coefficients decreasing smoothly with increasing height difference.
-Even within this subset of precipitation events with high vertical extent, reflectivity patterns remain strongly aligned between lower and mid-levels, and only gradually decorrelate toward the highest altitudes.
-This behavior indicates that precipitation structures in the examined dataset are predominantly vertically coherent, exhibiting limited horizontal displacement between altitude levels.
-From the perspective of motion estimation, such strong vertical correlation implies that separate reflectivity slices provide largely redundant information for inferring horizontal advection.
-Consequently, the potential benefit of estimating independent motion fields for each altitude layer is expected to be limited in the general case, as similar spatial patterns across heights are likely to produce highly similar motion estimates.
-However, volumetric motion estimation might still prove beneficial for a subset of events with lower inter-altitude correlation and should be investigated.
+The correlation matrix reveals a high degree of vertical coherence in radar reflectivity structures across the majority of altitude levels, not only between adjacent layers, but also across several kilometers of vertical separation and only gradually decorrelate toward the highest altitudes.
+As similar spatial patterns across heights are likely to produce highly similar motion estimates, the potential benefit of estimating independent motion fields for each altitude layer is expected to be limited in the general case.
+However, volumetric motion estimation might still prove beneficial for certain events with lower inter-altitude correlation and should be investigated.
+Therefore, we proceed with a systematic evaluation of volumetric motion field estimation, with the aim of identifying scenarios in which height-resolved advection provides measurable improvements over two-dimensional approaches.